joyent/conch-api/Conch/docs/vison.md

 useful for a number of reasons: You can define workspaces for AZs, for expansions, or for specific builds.
 You can invite specific users to a given workspace, allowing you to limit the devices an outside vendor can interact with.
-Workspaces are a very power, very useful primitive.
+Workspaces are a very powerful, useful primitive.

 It also includes report ingestion and validation endpoints.
 These feed into the [validation engine](https://github.com/joyent/conch/blob/master/Conch/docs/validation/BaseValidation.md)